jonhue/cv/work.md

+---
+layout: cv
+title: Work - Jonas Hübotter
+---

 # Work

 This document gives a non-exhaustive organized overview of my work.
-It should be more in-depth than the [CV](README.md) and more organized (and complete) than my [GitHub profile](https://github.com/jonhue).
+It should be more in-depth than the [CV](README) and more organized (and complete) than my [GitHub profile](https://github.com/jonhue).

 *
     `since 09/2019`